namlook/pmdr/README.md

 pmdr
 ====

-Pomme au dos rond: the new kickass pomodoro timer
+pmdr is a kickass pomodoro timer written in HTML 5.

+pmdr means "Pomme au dos rond" or "pomodoro" is you prefer...